chetanmeh/meta64/readme.md

 ## Current Features

 * Basic JCR Browsing capability
-* Soft "Branding.
-Can rebrand portal by a properties properties file entry.
 * Login/Logout
 * Auto-login using Cookies
 * Signup new users (including captcha, and password)